 Step 1: Close your establishment.
 Permits are not transferable and it is illegal for you to operate under another business's permit.
 Use this time to prepare and clean your store for the pre-opening inspection that will be coming shortly.

 Step 2: Call our office to notify us of your situation--the sooner the better.
 We will work with you to re-open your business as soon as possible, but there are certain steps that must be taken.
 We will advise you of these and begin checking availability of our Environmental Health Specialists to schedule your pre-opening.

 Regulations & Codes

 The following are the regulations and codes that the Environmental Health Division use to issue, inspect, and enforce permits and licenses within the city.
-If you have any questions regarding what regulations, codes, etc. are applicable to your facility or project, please call our office at 703.746.4910.
+If you have any questions regarding what regulations, codes, etc. are applicable to your facility or project, call 703.746.4910.